 Criminal records (DBS)

 Possession of a criminal record is not an automatic bar to employment at Cloverleaf Advocacy.
 We recognise the value of steady employment in the rehabilitation process and examine each case in its own right.
-All applicants will routinely be asked to provide details of current convictions and information about spent convictions will only be sought for jobs which have been identified as exceptions to the Rehabilitation of Offenders Act 1974 due to the nature of the work involved.
+All applicants will routinely be asked to provide details of current convictions and information about spent convictions will only be sought for jobs that have been identified as exceptions to the Rehabilitation of Offenders Act 1974 due to the nature of the work involved.
 This type of job will also normally be subject to an Enhanced DBS check and this will be specified within the advertisement and job description.

 We are committed to being a diverse and inclusive employer.
 Please complete this section as fully as possible to help us with our vital work on equality and diversity.
 The information provided in this section will be removed from your application and analysed on an anonymous basis to help inform our strategic action and decision-making.
 It will not influence your application in any way.